shreyaa-05/VAWT-self-reorienting-blades/README.md

 ---

-## Limitations / Future Work
+## Limitations
-- The aerodynamic predictions are based on reduced-order models rather than full CFD.
-- The turbulence treatment is a controlled computational surrogate rather than measured atmospheric turbulence.
-- Blade inertia, damping, and other mechanical parameters require experimental identification for physical implementation.
-- Three-dimensional effects, dynamic stall, wake interaction, and detailed viscous flow behavior are not fully captured.
+The study relies on reduced-order aerodynamic models and simplified turbulence representations, so complex three-dimensional flow effects, dynamic stall, wake interactions, and detailed mechanical behavior are not fully captured.
+Experimental validation is also required to confirm the predicted passive blade response and performance under realistic operating conditions.
-- The passive mechanism requires experimental validation to determine whether the predicted pitch response is achievable in a physical rotor.

 ## Future Work
 - CFD validation using higher-fidelity URANS/LES simulations.